jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 The BBB projects I work on tend to be small, dedicated systems where there is more then enough space on the *eMMC* to support a multiple *rootfs* strategy.

-The largest BBB system I've worked on included an X11 desktop to support a full-screen Java GUI application.
-The uncompressed image was still under *250MB* as a running system.

-The distributable image file for that project was less then *80MB* as a compressed tarball making full image network downloads reasonable.
+I use *Yocto* to [build BBB systems][bbb-build].
+A large system for me is a **250MB** installed *rootfs*, most are much smaller.

+This won't work with the **+2GB** [Debian desktop][bbb-debian] systems that come factory installed on the BBB.

+### Requirements

+Here are some of my self-imposed requirements

+1. The upgrade is a full *rootfs* upgrade, not just select packages.
+2. No dependencies other then the [BusyBox][busybox] shell and some basic disk utilities (dd, sfdisk, mkfs)
+3. The running *rootfs* will be the fallback if the upgrade fails for any reason.
+4. No modifications to standard *u-boot*.
+(Currently using 2015.07).
+5. The upgrade is allowed to modify files on a fourth partition of the *eMMC*.
+6. The *eMMC* has already been partitioned appropriately with some initial install scripts.

 ### Assumptions

-I'm making some assumptions that might be more restrictive then necessary.

-1. The upgrade is a full *rootfs* upgrade, not just select packages using a package manager.
-2. No dependencies other then the [BusyBox][busybox] shell and some basic disk utilities.
+These assumptions could be worked-around or ignored, but for now I am treating them as true.

-3. The system is currently running off the *eMMC*.
+1. The system is currently running off the *eMMC*.
-4. The running *rootfs* will be the fallback if the upgrade fails for any reason.
-5. The running *rootfs* is **read-only**.
+2. The running *rootfs* is **read-only**.
-6. The *boot* partition is **read-only**.
+3. The *boot* partition is **read-only**.
-7. The *eMMC* has already been partitioned appropriately with some initial install scripts.
-8. The upgrade is allowed to modify files on a fourth partition of the *eMMC*.
-9. There is temporary space available on some writable partition of the *eMMC* for the compressed tarball.
+4. There is temporary space available on some writable partition of the *eMMC* for the compressed tarball.
-10. No modifications to standard *u-boot*.
-(Currently using 2015.07).

 ### Downloading